So, what is bunching?

 )

-What is catching your eyes?
+What catches your eye?
 Notice that this is a pretty linear relationship, until it is not: as soon as we reach 0 cigarettes, we observe a bunching pattern of birth weights.

-The right question here is “why are there so many data points accumulated at the zero cigarettes?”
+The right question is: why are there so many data points accumulated at zero?
 This is the puzzle we must solve.

-The answer is: there is a variable, that we do not observe, that “runs” in that relationship continuously and accepts negative values of cigarettes.
-This variable is affected by both observables (the education of the mom) and the unobservables ($\eta$).
-Therefore, if we could capture this variable, we could isolate the relationship between cigarettes and birth weights without the confounding $\eta$ factor.
+The answer: there is a variable we do not observe that “runs” in that relationship continuously and accepts negative values of cigarettes.
+This variable is affected by both observables (education) and unobservables ($\eta$).
+If we could capture this variable, we could isolate the relationship between cigarettes and birth weights without the confounding $\eta$ factor.

 # Fit Tobit model